CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 **Note:** A Patient record must already exist in the DPC database to complete your request.
 However, the patient does not need to belong to [a group]({{ "/api-documentation/attribution/attestation.html#create-a-patient-group-resource" | relative_url }}).

-## Find a patient’s DPC ID
+## Find a patient's DPC ID

-If you only have the patient’s Medicare Beneficiary Identifier (MBI) you can retrieve the DPC internal ID by first [making a GET request for that specific patient]({{ "/api-documentation/attribution/upload-patients/add-view-list-patients.html#list-a-specific-patient" | relative_url }}).
+If you only have the patient's Medicare Beneficiary Identifier (MBI) you can retrieve the DPC internal ID by first [making a GET request for that specific patient]({{ "/api-documentation/attribution/upload-patients/add-view-list-patients.html#list-a-specific-patient" | relative_url }}).
 The UUID is returned in that response.

 Learn more about the HL7 FHIR Specification for: